-Project Biarri is 5-Eyes Cubesat mission in which Australia has been working with the New Zealand, Canada, the United Kingdon and the United States to explore cubesat formation flying, better understand the drag and lift forces experienced by the CubeSats and verify the performance of the ACSER developed Namuru V32R3A GPS receivers and the Electro Optic Systems (EOS) space situational awareness infrastructure.
+Project Biarri is 5-Eyes Cubesat mission that Australia's DST Group has been working on in collaboration with New Zealand, Canada, the United Kingdon and the United States.
+The mission will explore cubesat formation flying and aims to better understand the drag and lift forces experienced by the CubeSats, as well as undertaking research into space situational awareness (SSA).
+The performance of the ACSER developed Namuru V32R3A GPS receiver will be validated in orbit using the Electro Optic Systems (EOS) SSA infrastructure.

 In the meantime, UNSW has signed a contract with DST Group to provide on-going support for the Namuru V32R3 GPS receivers.
 This support will be vital once Biarri Point has been deployed and it becomes necessary to analyze the performance of the receiver and undertake the various experiments designed for the mission.

 - Biarri is a collaborative cubesat program, led by BAE Systems.

 - The Australian Centre for Space Engineering Research will deliver space-qualified GPS L1-only receivers ultimately for use by the Defence Science and Technology Organisation's (DSTO) Intelligence, Surveillance and Reconnaissance Division (ISRD).
 The GPS receivers will be flown on a Colony-2 cubists.

 - Australia is participating in Biarri with four international partners.

 - Develop, manufacture and functionally test four Namuru V3.2 space qualified GPS receiver cards.

 - Deliver interface documentation for the interface of the Namuru GPS receiver.

 - Develop ground based software to take the output of three Namuru GPS receivers installed in formation flying satellites and improve the accuracy of the reported position.